Champions Are Not Always The Fastest In The Field

 I once thought training for an event like the Olympic games or other similar elite events was more challenging than maintaining everyday health and fitness.
 I was wrong.

-I trained over 100 miles a week for the Original Ultimate Runner Competition (10k, 400 meters, 100 meters, a mile, and a marathon, all ran on the same day) for months.
-I trained as hard as a human being can to train for any sports event.
-The work ended up paying off when I won the title of the best all-around runner.
+I trained for months, running over 100 miles a week in preparation for the Original Ultimate Runner Competition.
+This grueling competition consisted of running 10k, 400 meters, 100 meters, a mile, and a marathon, all on the same day.
+I worked as hard as anyone could to be ready for this challenging event.
+My hard work paid off when I was crowned the best all-around runner.

 The key to winning the original Ultimate Runner Competition was the motivation I had at the time to become the very best all-around runner.
 Strong motivation and leverage are required to accomplish big goals.